 Time FrameThe project will begin in April and be completed by November 2018.

 Budget & FundingThe project is being funded through a one time City Council approved CIP budget allocation of $10.8 million from the general fund and, $3 million from locally collected State gas taxes and $3 million in SB1 gas tax funds.
 The City also expects to receive a $265,179 State CalRecycle Grant.

 - 11 miles of pavement overlay on arterial streets

-- 18 miles of overlay on collector and residential streets
+- 17 miles of Thin Maintenance Overlay (TMO) on collector and residential streets

 - Installation and modification of 295 curb ramps to comply with ADA requirements

 - Resurfacing of 3 City facility parking lots